uqlibrary/technology-training/Audacity/audacity.md

 ## Fading in and out

-To make our recording start smoothly, we can fade the sound in.
+To make our recording start smoothly, we can **fade** the sound in.

 Still using our selection tool, select the first two seconds of the clip, and use:

-Effect > Fade In.
+`Effect > Fade In`.

 We can do the same with the end of the recording, but using the "Fade Out" effect instead.

 ## Moving audio

 Let's unmute the second track.
 We want the song to start at the end of the spoken recording.
-We can do that by changing to the Time Shift Tool and sliding the clip to the right.
+We can do that by changing to the **Time Shift Tool** and sliding the clip to the right.

 Let's make sure the two clips fade into each other by fading the song in.
 We also want to normalise this track so the sound level is similar to the first one.